krisrs1128/treelapse/README.md

 # treelapse

-This is an R package for interactive visualization of tree structured data.
-Motivated by the problem of describing abundances (and time series of abundances) across evolutionarily related microbes, we designed representations inspired by literature in the Data Visualization community.
+This is an R package for interactive visualization of counts and time series arranged along trees.
+Motivated by the problem of describing abundances of evolutionarily related microbes, we designed representations inspired by literature in the Data Visualization community.

 ## Installation ##